 Council will not fund projects which are not located within our Shire.

 This policy has considered and complies with the Human Rights and Responsibilities contained in the Victorian Charter of Human Rights and Responsibilities Act 2006.

-List any related policies, procedures and strategies Economic Development Strategy 2014-2019
+Economic Development Strategy 2014-2019Attachments